Extractability guide for designing content for machine retrieval

 This Page in Practice: The Zero-Click Paradox

-This page scores 81.6/100 on extractability — which means AI systems can easily extract its content.
+This page’s extractability is high enough that AI systems extract it cleanly.
 The result?
 76 Google impressions, 0 clicks in 28 days.
 AI is summarising this content so well that nobody needs to visit.

 Perplexity has cited this page 3 times across our 330-query test — proving the content is being retrieved.
 But the high extractability that earns citations also enables zero-click consumption.
 This is the core tension GEO practitioners must navigate.